temporalio/documentation/docs/learn-glossary.md

 - An Activity can be retried indefinitely according to the provided exponential retry policy.
 - If for any reason an Activity is not completed within the specified timeout, an error is reported to the [Workflow](#workflow) which decides how to handle it.
 There is no limit for an Activity duration.

-### Acitity ID
+### Acitity Id

-An Activity ID is a UUID that corresponds to an Activity.
+An Activity Id is a UUID that corresponds to an Activity.

 ### Activity Task